 Step 1: Crawl Your Site

-Step 2: Define Site Architecture
+Step 2: Do an SEO Audit and Define Your Site Architecture

-Now that you have a basic index of your site pasted into the template, you'll want to start to organize and prioritize your content.
-You can start by defining where within your site architecture pages currently sit.
+Now that you have a basic index of your site pasted into the template, you'll want to start organizing and prioritizing your web pages.
+You can start by defining where within your site architecture your existing pages currently sit.

-(Note: For some sites you may have to also update the URLs, but that is not always the case and thus was not included as part of this optimization template.)
+(Note: For some sites you may also have to update the URLs, but that is not always the case and thus was not included as part of this optimization template.)

 Step 4: Establish a Value Proposition